Stormgade 8

 Stormgade 8 is a three-storey, 18th century property situated at Stormgade 8 in Copenhagen, Denmark.
 The buildingwas listed in the Danish registry of protected buildings and places in 1918.

 History

 18th century

-The site was formerly part the same property as Stormgade 6 and Stormgade 4.
+The site was formerly part of the same property as Stormgade 6 and Stormgade 4.
 This large property was listed in Copenhagen's first cadastre of 1689 as No. 252 in the city's West Quarter (Vester Kvarter), owned by one lieutenant-colonel Robert.
 The property was later divided into three smaller properties.
-Two small townhouses on the site (built before 1737) on the site were merged into a single property before 1747.
+Two small townhouses on the site (built before 1737) were merged into a single property before 1747.
 The property now known as Stormgade 8 was listed in the new cadastre of 1756 as No. 282 and belonged to Johan Ludvig Abbestée (1697-1774) at that time.

 Adolph Sigfried von der Osten resided in the building from 1786 to 1794.